 Merchant account services statements are complicated and confusing, and some processors take advantage of this to hide junk fees from unsuspecting customers.
 While you’ll never see these fees on a 360 Payments statement, it pays (quite literally) to be informed.
 Here are five bogus merchant services fees you should know about.

 If you’re like most business owners, you probably don’t think all that much about your banking relationship on a day to day basis.
 Let’s take a look at five red flags that mean it’s time to switch banks.

 Having a virtual terminal as a backup to your usual terminal can be a lifesaver if that terminal goes on the fritz.
 You can even use a virtual terminal as your sole credit card processing system – although there are some pros and cons to that approach.

-We want to connect with you as time FALLS BACK starting Sunday, November 4.
+We want to connect with you as time SPRINGS AHEAD starting Sunday, March 10.
 Your credit card machine clocks need to be changed to ensure your transaction and batch settings continue to work like normal.
 We have created a few videos to walk you through changing the time on your machines.

 If you’ve looked at your credit card processing statement recently you’ve probably seen a reference to “interchange fees.”
 While you can’t eliminate interchange fees entirely, there are a few ways you can keep them as low as possible.
 We’ll review them in this article.

 A few weeks ago, we wrote a post covering five ways to protect your business from online credit card fraud.
 We promised a part two – and here it is!
 Once you’ve taken care of the tips and tricks covered in part one, take a look at these ways to improve your online security.

 At 360 Payments, we’re fortunate enough to partner with many different software companies to provide integrated payment services to their customers.
 What are integrated payments, you ask?
 Simply put, integrated payments bring your payment information directly into the business management software you use every day.